ronanquillevere/ronanquillevere.github.io/_posts/2015-06-18-redline-rpm-generation.markdown

 }
 {% endhighlight %}

+ou can add dependency on certain commands : example

+{% highlight java %}
+builder.addDependencyMore("tar", "0");
+builder.addDependencyMore("python", "0");
+builder.addDependencyMore("wget", "0");
+{% endhighlight %}

+Then you can add some pre-install script or post-install script and files too.

+{% highlight java %}
+builder.setPostInstallScript(xxx);

+File tarball = new File("/the/dir/of/your/file/file.tar.gz");
+builder.addFile("/where/to/put/it/file.tar.gz", tarball);
+{% endhighlight %}

 #pom.xml

 Specify jar for packaging.
 Then add the dependencies.
 In your pom you will need redline, slf4j and a logger.